 Alpha-2 adrenergic agonists work on the central nervous system to inhibit nerve signals that contract muscles.
 The FDA-approved alpha-2 agonist used to treat muscle spasticity is:

 Potassium channel blockers improve the strength of the nerve signals transmitted by damaged (demyelinated) axons.
 Potassium channel blockers may help improve muscle function and walking in MS patients.
 The FDA-approved potassium channel blocker prescribed for MS is:

-Acetylcholinesterase inhibitors increases the level of acetylcholine, a neurotransmitter which plays an important role in attention, learning and memory.
+Acetylcholinesterase inhibitors increase the level of acetylcholine, a neurotransmitter that plays an important role in attention, learning, and memory.
 Acetylcholinesterase inhibitors are approved by FDA to treat cognitive dysfunction in Alzheimer’s and used off-label in MS to enhance cognition.
 Acetylcholinesterase inhibitors prescribed for MS include:

 Benzodiazepines are sedative agents used as second-line treatment for MS-related spasticity and sleep disorders.
 Benzodiazepines have a high risk for addiction and FDA has not specifically approved them for MS. Benzodiazepines prescribed off-label include:

 Stimulants increase dopamine levels in the brain and are FDA-approved medications for sleep disorders (narcolepsy).
 Stimulants have the potential for addiction.
 Stimulants prescribed off-label for the treatment of fatigue and cognitive dysfunction associated with MS include:

 - Armodafinil (Nuvigil)

 - Methylphenidate hydrochloride (Concerta, Ritalin, Methylin)